DownHomeDigital AV receivers Best 4K Compatible Receivers

 Yamaha RX-V685

-I’ll continue my reviews with another extraordinary model.
+I’ll continue my review with another extraordinary model.
 The Yamaha RX-V685 combines basic functions, a number of additional features, and is equipped with fairly high-quality components, including the famous Burr-Brown 384 kHz/32-bit DAC, consisting of four Texas Instrument PCM5102A DACs.

 This equipment operates with seven channels (90 W at 8 Ohm or 150 W at 4 Ohm) that offer 7.2 Flat or 5.1.2 surround configuration modes, with the opportunity to select a channel dedicated to 3D effects.
 In addition, the receiver has the option of allocating two extra channels to Zone 2 – either with basic amplification or with bi-amplification.